 Queen Esther was a powerful woman.
 But her power came from something deep within her soul.
 It wasn't because she was the most beautiful woman in the land.
 There was something else which caught the King's heart.
 "Why are you troubled, " he queries.
 Though Esther must have been terribly frightened, she bravely faced death for the sake of her people.
 In making herself vulnerable in a time of great danger, she risked everything.
 Because she did, she saved an entire nation of people from the evil plotting of a murderous man.

-Greatness is when an ordinary person, risks everything to do what is right in the face of grave danger.
+Greatness is when an ordinary person risks everything to do what is right in the face of grave danger.
 We live in dangerous times.
+Life can change in one moment--and an ordinary person may be asked to do the extraordinary.

 I believe every woman has a "Queen Esther" deep inside.
 Each of us has a purpose, and have been given great power to influence the lives of those around us.
 Let us choose to face life with courage, wisdom, and trust in God.
 Let us speak words of peace and truth to those we love, just as Queen Esther spoke them to her people in the days of Purim.